gabrieljones/Tsunami/README.md

 ## Setup

-Each player chooses a team color: Red, Yellow, Green, Blue, or Megenta.
+Each player chooses a team color: Red, Yellow, Green, Blue, or Magenta.

 Place the blinks in one large cluster.
 "Holes" made by removing one or two blinks can be used to maximize the ocean size of a given quantity of blinks.